barseghyanartur/django-slim/README.rst

 -----------------------------------
 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-django-localeurl integration is fully supported for Python 2.6.* and 2.7.* and installes automatically
+django-localeurl integration is fully supported for Python 2.6.* and 2.7.* and installs automatically
 when installing django-slim.
 If you are using Python 3, install a forked version of django-localeurl
 (since official version does not yet have support for Python 3).